 When Is The Best Time To Visit Arlington, VA?

-How To Get to Arlington, VA
+How To Get to Arlington, Va

-One of the best things about staying in Arlington is the ease of which you can get to Washington D.C.
+One of the best things about staying in Arlington is the ease with which you can get to Washington, D.C.
 All you need to do is head across the Potomac River.
 Most of the hotels in Arlington are within a few miles of downtown Washington D.C.
 You can save a few dollars by choosing to stay in Arlington instead of the city itself.
 Depending on your budget, various accommodations are available in Arlington.

-If you’re flying into Arlington, this is hotel is a perfect choice.
+If you’re flying into Arlington, this hotel is a perfect choice.
 They offer a free shuttle to Reagan National Airport, as well as to the Fashion Centre Mall and nearby Metro station.
 For foodies, this hotel offers a revolving rooftop restaurant.
 This hotel is half a mile away from The Pentagon.
 Want to bring your furry four-legged friend along?
 The DoubleTree by Hilton offers pet-friendly rooms.

 Another great hotel in Crystal City is the Hyatt Regency.
 It’s just ten minutes from the Capitol and offers a complimentary shuttle service to the airport.
 It has a five-story atrium and offers rooms with a view of the Potomac River.
 This hotel is the nearest you can get to Reagan National Airport.
 If you want to see Arlington from the sky, you can visit their rooftop event space for stunning views.

 The Sheraton Pentagon is an excellent choice for fitness pros who want an in-house gym.
 They offer a relaxing indoor rooftop pool with panoramic views of Washington, DC, and Arlington.
 With this hotel, you’ll have the National Cemetery on your doorsteps and easy access to downtown Washington.
 This hotel offers its restaurant, rooftop lounge, and sports bar.